-In this study we document the decreased levels of degranulation of ZA expanded V δ 2+ cells as well as their altered cytokine production and increased proliferation.
-One potential explanation for the detrimental effects of ZA on V δ 2+ cells is the potential of ZA to drive V δ 2+ cells towards an exhausted or senescent phenotype.
+In this study, we document the decreased levels of degranulation of ZA expanded V $\delta 2^+$ cells as well as their altered cytokine production and increased proliferation.
+One potential explanation for the detrimental effects of ZA on V $\delta$ 2+ cells is the potential of ZA to drive V $\delta$ 2+ cells toward an exhausted or senescent phenotype.
 This is supported by the unique expression of CD57 on ZA-expanded cells and the increased expression of immune checkpoint molecules widely regarded as markers of T-cell exhaustion.
-NBPs have been documented to decrease circulating $\gamma\delta$ T-cells with repetitive stimulation resulting in progressive exhaustion (52).
-On the other hand, it has been shown that bacterial infection with Salmonella enterica generates V δ 2+ immunity with high level of prolonged expansion and lack of anergy due to overproduction of HMBPP which is more reminiscent of the response to bacterial infection (11).
-The finding of a cluster of CD57 expressing V δ 2+ cells following expansion with ZA suggests a potential for these cells to be senescent.
-CD57 has been documented to be expressed on T-cells and NK cells in the final stages of maturation with reduced ability to proliferate but retention of cytotoxic function (53,54).
-In $V\delta2^+$ cells the marker was associated with shorter telomee length suggesting a population which had undergone higher levels of proliferation (36).
-The observation of a CD57 expressing population unique to ZA-expanded $V\delta2^+$ cells could define a subset of senescent cells which could underlie the differences observed between BCG and ZA- expanded $V\delta2^+$ cells in terms of their cytokine production.
+NBPs have been documented to decrease circulating yo T cells with repetitive stimulation resulting in progressive exhaustion [51].
+On the other hand, it has been shown that bacterial infection with Salmonella enterica generates V82+ immunity with a high level of prolonged expansion and lack of anergy due to overproduction of HMBPP which is more reminiscent of the response to bacterial infection [11].
+The finding of a cluster of CD57 expressing V82+ cells following expansion with ZA suggests a potential for these cells to be senescent.
+CD57 has been documented to be expressed on T cells and NK cells in the final stages of maturation with reduced ability to proliferate but retention of cytotoxic function [52, 53].
+In V $\delta$ 2+ cells, the marker was associated with shorter telomere length suggesting a population that had undergone higher levels of proliferation [35].
+The observation of a CD57 expressing population unique to ZA-expanded V82+ cells could define a subset of senescent cells which could underlie the differences observed between BCG and ZA- expanded V82+ cells in terms of their cytokine production.

-Recent data from Ryan et al., show that $V\delta 2^+$ cells with different dominant phenotypic profiles preferentially produce different cytolytic mediators in response to tumour cells (35).
-Specifically, different Vδ2+ cell phenotypes post-expansion preferentially produced either granzyme B or granzyme K in responses to tumour cell lines, differentially affecting their ability to lyse a range of tumour cell lines.
-This raises the possibility that phenotypic skewing of BCG-expanded $V\delta 2^+$ cells favoured cytotoxic responses towards cell lines used in the research presented in this study.
-Another recently appreciated implication of enhanced granulysin production by BCG-expanded $V\delta 2^+$ cells is that granulysin could have a role in activation and recruitment of the adaptive immune system (55).
-More specifically, we have recently published data showing that granulysin, released by Vδ2+ cells, can induce migration and maturation of immature DCs, suggesting the potential for BCGexpanded $V\delta 2^+$ cells to more effectively contribute to enhancing tumour antigen presentation by DCs (34).
+Recent data from Ryan et al., show that $V\delta^2$ cells with different dominant phenotypic profiles preferentially produce different cytolytic mediators in response to tumour cells [34].
+Specifically, different $V\delta^2$ cell phenotypes post-expansion preferentially produced either granzyme B or granzyme K in responses to tumour cell lines, differentially affecting their ability to lyse a range of tumour cell lines.
+This raises the possibility that phenotypic skewing of BCG-expanded V82+ cells favoured cytotoxic responses toward cell lines used in the research presented in this study.
+Another recently appreciated implication of enhanced granulysin production by BCG-expanded V $\delta$ 2+ cells is that granulysin could have a role in the activation and recruitment of the adaptive immune system [54].
+More specifically, we have recently published data showing that granulysin, released by V82+ cells, can induce migration and maturation of immature DCs, suggesting the potential for BCG-expanded V $\delta 2^+$ cells to more effectively contribute to enhancing tumour antigen presentation by DCs [33].
 High concentrations of granulysin chemoattracts immature DCs, which can then be matured, in part by granulysin, and mature DCs migrate to lower concentrations.
-Moreover, the in vivo studies presented here show a reduced granulysin content of activated $V\delta 2^+$ cells four weeks post BCG vaccination, possibly suggesting release of this molecule over the four weeks between vaccination and testing.
-In our previous paper we show that granulysin secretion increases from expanded $V\delta 2^+$ cells for over 9 days suggesting long term release of this molecule occurs (34).
+Moreover, the in vivo studies presented here show a reduced granulysin content of activated V82+ cells 4 weeks post-BCG vaccination, possibly suggesting the release of this molecule over the 4 weeks between vaccination and testing.
+In our previous paper, we show that granulysin secretion increases from expanded V82+ cells for over 9 days suggesting long-term release of this molecule occurs [33].